 30 Years of Argentine Democratization: Consolidation or Recurrent Crisis?

-Public lecture presented by the Australian Centre for Federalism (ACF), the Australian National Centre for Latin American Studies (ANCLAS) and the Embassy of the Argentine Republic.
+Public lecture presented by the Australian National Centre for Latin American Studies (ANCLAS), the Australian Centre for Federalism (ACF) and the Embassy of the Argentine Republic.

 Wednesday 26 April, 6:30pm

-ACF and ANCLAS Visiting Fellow Dr Lucas González (UNSAM)
+ANCLAS and ACF Visiting Fellow Dr Lucas González (UNSAM)

 The Allan Barton Forum